jrivera115/team-repo-inst377/README.md

 Requirements:

 Windows:
-    -Requirement to install all dependencies: Git Bash (recommended) or Terminal/Command Prompt, and Github Desktop -Git Bash allows you to make seamless Git integrations and handle backend and file management in one environment
+    - Requirement to install all dependencies: Git Bash (recommended) or Terminal/Command Prompt, and Github Desktop
+        - Git Bash allows you to make seamless Git integrations and handle backend and file management in one environment
 Mac:
-   -Github desktop or you can simply use your own bash
+   - Github desktop or you can simply use your own bash

 Dependencies: